cvidhyac/learn-ai/notes/machine-learning-basics.md

 - Model trains itself by spotting patterns or groups of data
 - Some clustering algorithms like K-means require to specify clusters ahead of time
 - DBSCAN: Density based spatial clustering of applications with noise, doesn't require clusters to be specified in advance.
-- Instead define what makes a cluster and minimum number of observations in one cluster.
+Instead needs definition of what makes a cluster and minimum number of observations in one cluster.

 ## Anomaly detection